About The Project

 Upon your arrival in Guatemala, you will collected at the airport (or bus station) by a member of the local project team and taken to your accommodation.
 Here you will be welcomed by your host family and settled into your new surroundings.

-On Friday morning you will be collected and taken to the local team offices where you will receive a full project and safety orientation.
+On Monday morning you will be collected and taken to the local team offices where you will receive a full project and safety orientation.
 A representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience.
 This is a great opportunity to get to know your hosts, meet your fellow volunteers, and ask any last questions you may have.
-You will then be taken to your projects site where you will be introduced to the onsite project team, ready to start work the following Monday morning.
+You will then be taken to your projects site where you will be introduced to the onsite project team, ready to start work.
 Easy!

 - Project Arrival Day: SUNDAY